 This is part of our ongoing series on home maintenance basics to help you keep up your home and grow your investment with confidence.

-Hiring a general contractor can be more complicated than you expect, as anyone who has experience with home renovations or maintenance will tell you.
+Hiring a general contractor can be a little complicated, as anyone with home renovation experience will tell you.

-It requires time management, patience, money, and confident decision-making.
-But — you’re probably thinking — isn’t the point of using contractors to make the work easier?
-The answer is, sort of.
-Their job is to help you plan out a project and make sure it gets done well.
+You see, a contractor’s job is to help you plan a project and make sure it gets done well.
 They do the heavy lifting, but you’ll provide much of the brainpower.

 1. What is a general contractor?